sama26/udacity-cloud-warehouse/README.md

 4. The artist table is populated from the songs staging table.

 5. The time table is populated from the events table, using EXTRACT (from start_time) commands to break down the start time into parts which an analyst may find more usable.

+6. In each case SELECT DISTINCT statements are used to filter duplicate entries.

 ## Contributing